github/docs/content/codespaces/troubleshooting/troubleshooting-creation-and-deletion-of-codespaces.md

 This codespace is currently running in recovery mode due to a container error.
 ```

-Review the creation logs, update the dev container configuration as needed, and run **Codespaces: Rebuild Container** in the {% data variables.product.prodname_vscode_command_palette %} to retry.
+Review the creation logs, update the dev container configuration as needed, and run **Codespaces: Rebuild Container** in the {% data variables.product.prodname_vs_command_palette %} to retry.
 For more information, see " [Codespaces logs](/codespaces/troubleshooting/codespaces-logs)" and "[Configuring {% data variables.product.prodname_codespaces %} for your project](/github/developing-online-with-codespaces/configuring-codespaces-for-your-project#apply-changes-to-your-configuration)."